 360 Observe Diving Mirror

-Sale price£21.95
+Sale price£24.95

 Treat yourself or a diver friend to a 360 Observe Mirror with a bungee strap.
 An innovative small convex mirror can be hand and wrist-mounted or mounted on a BCD/tool, allowing divers to see what’s happening behind them underwater.
+Please note that all mirrors have minor marks due to the manufacturing process.

 Quantity: